FRC4048/robot-docs/docs/command-logging.md

 !!! important
     Commands can not be reused.
 They can be scheduled multiple times, but they can not have multiple parents.

+## Customization

+By default, commands will be logged using their class name.
+Specifically, `class.getSimpleName()`.

+If you want to have a command with a different name you can call `command.setBasicName()`.

+Reasons for this may be if you have a command that is context dependant and want to easily differentiate between its use cases.

 ## How Command Logging works

 !!! note